ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 51, with temperatures rising to around 56 overnight.
 South
-         wind 10 to 14 mph, with gusts as high as 18 mph.
+         wind around 13 mph, with gusts as high as 18 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">